-Thomas the Tank gets an upgrade as UK hydrogen roll-out on track
+Thomas the Tank gets an upgrade to Hydrogen power in UK

 by Tom Brook